brucemack/Si5351-Console/README.md

 utility will get you up and running quickly/generically without the need for displays, encoders, Arduino programming, etc.

-Once it's running, type a question mark into the monitor and you'll get the help message with all of the commands.
+See the reference below for the supported commands.

 All three clocks on an Si5351 can be controlled independently.